What symptom is characterized by decreased heart rate and excessive salivation in poisoning cases?

 Prepare for the NEET Forensic Medicine and Toxicology (FMT) Test with engaging multiple-choice questions and detailed answer explanations.
 Ace your exam with confidence!

-The symptom characterized by decreased heart rate and excessive salivation in poisoning cases is known as a cholinergic crisis.
-This condition arises from the overstimulation of acetylcholine receptors due to an accumulation of acetylcholine, often caused by the inhibition of acetylcholinesterase, an enzyme that normally breaks down acetylcholine.
+The symptom characterized by decreased heart rate and excessive salivation in poisoning cases is indeed a cholinergic crisis.
+This condition occurs due to the overstimulation of the parasympathetic nervous system, particularly following exposure to cholinergic substances, which can include certain pesticides and nerve agents.

 Subscribe